soarlab/KULFI/README.md

     $ llvm-link Corrupt.bc Sample.bc -o Final.bc

 ##### Step 4: Inject fault(s)!

 Now run the fault pass on "Final.bc" using below guideline.
 Refer to the "Command Line Options" section to get details about supported flags.

+Note: the -fn flag is now replaced with reading from a "function name white list" file.
+Make a text file containing the names of all the functions intended for fault injection under the folder where the following "opt" command is invoked.

     $ opt -load <path-to-faults.so>/faults.so [-staticfault|-dynfault] [-ef N] [-tf N] [-b N] [-de 0/1] [-pe 0/1] [-ijo 0/1]
       [-pfs 0/1] [-fn "func_name"]